Zamiell/eslint-plugin-no-array-any/README.md

 ## What is this?

-This is a rule that disallows declaring arrays that do not have a type.
+This is a rule that disallows declaring arrays and objects that do not have a type.
 For example:

 ```ts
 // Bad